youssefHosni/Data-Science-Interview-Questions-Answers/Deep Learning Questions & Answers for Data Scientists.md

 Answer:

-Overfitting occurs in more complex neural network models (many layers, many neurons) and the complexity of the neural network can be reduced by using L1 and L2 regularization as well as dropout.
+Overfitting occurs in more complex neural network models (many layers, many neurons) and the complexity of the neural network can be reduced by using L1 and L2 regularization as well as dropout , Data augmenration and Dropaout.
 L1 regularization forces the weight parameters to become zero.
-L2 regularization forces the weight parameters towards zero (but never exactly zero)
+L2 regularization forces the weight parameters towards zero (but never exactly zero|| weight deccay )

 Smaller weight parameters make some neurons neglectable therfore neural network becomes less complex and less overfitting.